zdizzle6717/react-responsive-audio-player/README.md

 * `disableSeek`: a boolean value that if true prevents seeking. **false** by default.

-* `repeat`: a boolean value that if true continues playing from the beginning after the playlist has completed. **true** by default.
+* `cycle`: a boolean value that if true continues playing from the beginning after the playlist has completed. **true** by default.

 * `stayOnBackSkipThreshold`: a number value that represents the number of seconds of progress after which pressing the back button will simply restart the current track. **5** by default.